Metairie, Louisiana: Tallest buildings

+Three Lakeway Center is 403 ft, and is the tallest building in Louisiana outside of New Orleans and Baton Rouge.
+The Galleria is 269 ft.

 Sports

 Metairie was home to the New Orleans Baby Cakes Triple-A Minor League Baseball team of the Pacific Coast League from 1993 to 2019.
 The minor league club played its home games at Privateer Park, home to the University of New Orleans's NCAA baseball team, from 1992 through 1996, and at Shrine on Airline from 1997 to 2019.

 The training facilities of NFL franchise New Orleans Saints and the NBA franchise New Orleans Pelicans are located in Metairie.
 As such, many players reside in the area.

 Boxing cards have been held in the Copeland Tower Suites (formerly Landmark Hotel).

-Beginning in 2020, the New Orleans Gold of Major League Rugby will play their homes games in Metairie at the Gold Mine on Airline.
+Beginning in 2020, the New Orleans Gold of Major League Rugby play their homes games in Metairie at the Gold Mine on Airline.

 Parks and recreation

-Jefferson Parish has created many parks in Metairie.
-Many of these playgrounds have organized sports leagues such as football, baseball, and basketball.
-Some of them also have other programs, such as low-cost piano lessons.
-The parks in Metairie are: